Lakshmimadira/Data-Science-Tutorial/README.md

 # Data-Science-Tutorial
-Data Analysis with numpy library.
-Numpy stands for Numerical Python.
-It is used for working with arrays.
-In this I mentioned Arthimatic operations, Statistic methods, and Logical operations using with Numpy
+In this Tutorial I mentioned python libraries.
+They are Numpy, pandas, matplotlib.
-Data Analysis with pandas library.
-It is used for working with dataset.
+Numpy is used for working with arrays. pandas is used for working with datasets. matplotlib is used for to visualize the data in the form of plots.